Air Quality Information

 The AQI is calculated using the 24 hour average value equating to an AQI of 100.
 The following table, again from Environment NSW defines the action to be taken depending on the recorded AQI.

-Here is the air quality sensor I used - the PMS5003.
-These are readily available on eBay for about $30. | |
+Here is the Carbon Monoxide Sensor I use - the Winsen ZE-07CO.
+They are available on eBay for about $20.

 For further information, the following links may be useful: